MMagg-dev/Checklist_tracker_guide_AC_Valhalla/README.md

 ### Checklists
-* Story quests, in-game festivals, River Raids, and mastery challenges.
+* Story quests, River Raids, Tombs of the Fallen, and mastery challenges.
 It comes with a choices and consequences guide.
 * Wealth, mysteries, and artifacts along with Orlog players, raid locations, and viewpoints.
 Includes -'
     * Fly Agaric puzzles with solutions
     * Flyting challenges with answers